batenburg/jwt-verifier/README.md

 1. Have a separate packages for Symfony and Laravel which use this packages.
 2. Have a request in this package, so we do need require the Symfony request anymore as a dependency.
 3. Add multiple adaptors to the package, so we can support more Packages.

+## Open for suggestion

+Please make tickets in github or provide a PR.